Seravo/docs/_posts/2015-10-13-local-development.md

 Now you can open http://wordpress.local/ in a browser and edit the files in you project and see the result immediately.

-When you think your code is good, commit it and push to production with:
+When you think your code is good to go, commit it and push to production with:

 ```bash
 $ git push production master
 ```

 The `.git/hooks/post-receive` will run on the receiving end and run Composer and Gulp if configured to do so.
-Note that if you created the git repository yourself, there is no post-receive hook until you have copied it from `/usr/share/git-core/templates/hooks/post-receive`.
+Note that if you created the git repository yourself, there will be no post-receive hook until you have copied it from `/usr/share/git-core/templates/hooks/post-receive`.

 When you are done, you can shut down Vagrant with `halt`.
 If you completely want to destroy the virtual image (for example to save disk space) execute `destroy`.
 Note that even after `destroy` you will have files under .vagrant and all the Composer installed modules etc under your project.
 Use `git clean` to get rid of all traces of `vagrant up`.